DEEP WATERS

 Oh, Will, you’re brilliant, I don’t deserve you, I really don’t.
 I’m coming home, and I can’t wait.
 I don’t just want to see you, I want to hold you, I want to hug you and not let go.
 Except that people would just laugh.
 Fairies can show their feelings, and nobody minds a bit.
 Why can’t we?

-said Will calmly.
+We can if you want, Ace, said Will calmly.
 It’s no big deal.

 The ring fell out of the wall.